 Lasiurus cinereus …What stunning bats!
 They are Austin bats only in passing, as the females migrate from their wintering grounds in the high pine forests of Mexico’s Sierra Madres up through Arkansas to summer in the east and northeast.
 There they will bear twin pups and in the fall come back through Austin on their migration down south again.
 The males migrate up and down the Rockies.

 Here’s a female found disoriented and emaciated on the University of Texas campus this spring.
 What an honor it was to fix her up and get her released in time to resume her migration.
-Here’s an amazing photo of her taken by Carin Peterson of the UT Animal Make-Safe Program as she rested in a Folger’s Coffee can.

 Read her story in our blog at https://austinbatrefuge.org/2016/04/18/hoary-bat-rainy-day-pine-cone/

-and another taken as we were getting acquainted
+Here’s a photo taken as we were getting acquainted

 She really did look like a pine cone as she rested in the flight cage